-Being the world’s favorite browser, Google Chrome handles over 5.6 billion searches every day, and about half of those searches end in a purchase, login, or site visit.
-That’s a ton of user data floating around on the open web – a playground for hackers and surveillance agencies.
+Google Chrome handles over 5.6 billion searches every day, and about half of those searches end in a purchase, login, or site visit.
+That’s a ton of user data floating around on the internet; a playground for cybercriminals and surveillance agencies.

-You can download a VPN app directly onto your device, or as we specifically focus on in this newbie guide, you can take advantage of a provider’s VPN Chrome extension.
-The best part is it’s quite easy to install and use a VPN in a browser.
+You can download a VPN app directly onto your device, or as we specifically focus on in this guide, you can take advantage of a provider’s Google Chrome VPN extension.
+It’ll take you less than five minutes to get set up.